 Our team’s experience in managing and developing large‐scale energy infrastructure has positioned us to lead New York’s energy transition.

-Camp earned an M.B.A. from Northwestern University’s Kellogg School of Management and a B.A. in Accounting from Gordon College.
+Kumar earned an MBA from Yale School of Management and a BA in Chemistry from New York University.

 Clint PlummerChief Executive OfficerREAD BIO >